-\paragraph{Muscle-tendon models} The biomechanical model of each $MTU_{i}$ is based on the well established Hill's phenomenological muscle-tendon model~\citep{hill1938heat}.
-Each $MTU_{i}$ (of length $l_{MTU}^{i}$) is composed of a muscle (of length $l_{ce}^{i}$) in series to a tendon (of length $l_{se}^{i}$).
+The biomechanical model of each $MTU_{i}$ is based on the well-established Hill's muscle-tendon model~\cite{hill1938heat}.
+Specifically, we adopt the model structure discussed in~\cite{gunther2007high} which showed how the serial damping element DE enables the suppression of high-frequency oscillations within the model.
+Each $MTU_{i}$ of length $l_{MTU}^{i}$ is composed of a muscle of length $l_{ce}^{i}$ in series to a tendon of length $l_{se}^{i}$.
 The muscle is modeled by a contractile element (CE) and a parallel elastic element (PE).
 The tendon is made up of a serial elastic element (SE) in parallel to a damper element (DE).
 The system at equilibrium is described by:

 where the EMG signal $ch_{i}$ is normalised in the range $(0, 1]$ with respect to the maximum value generated by the subject during the training phase.
-For detailed information about the numerical simulation of the muscle-tendon contraction dynamics, and activation dynamics, please see~\cite{buchanan2004neuromusculoskeletal,gunther2007high}.
+For detailed information about the numerical simulation of the muscle-tendon contraction dynamics and activation dynamics please see~\cite{buchanan2004neuromusculoskeletal,gunther2007high}.